 - General Care Needs.
 Do they need support in the areas of safety, personal hygiene, food purchasing and preparation, house cleaning, and yard maintenance?
 The CDC recommends that persons vulnerable to COVID-19 complications remain at home and have limited contact with other people.
 How can you ensure that their care needs are being met?

 - Their Goals.
 The most critical area of information gathered during an assessment is from the client directly.
 What do they want to happen?
 What brings them joy?
 What is frightening to them?
 Who is important to them?

-Many times a plan is created to link the elder to the most appropriate resources to meet their needs.
+Many times, a plan is created to link the elder to the most appropriate resources to meet their needs.
 A care manager is savvy about community resources.
-If a Care Manager doesn’t know the resources, they make it a priority to research for options and connect with new resources to review their level of care.
+If a Care Manager doesn’t know the resources, they make it a priority to research options and connect with new resources to review their level of care.
 A Care Manager never receives a referral fee from a service provider and only uses providers that operate in the best interests of the aging person.